COMPAct: Computational Optimization and Automated Modular design of Planetary Actuators: Introduction

+The framework supports four gearbox types: Single-Stage (SSPG), Compound (CPG), Wolfrom/3K (WPG), and Double-Stage (DSPG).
 The remainder of this paper is organized as follows.
 Section~\ref{sec:gb_des} introduces the gearbox designs and mass model.
-Section~\ref{sec:opt} formulates the optimization problem, and Section~\ref{sec:auto} describes the automation framework.
-Section~\ref{sec:results} presents the optimization outcomes, CAD automation, and hardware validation.
-Finally, Section~\ref{sec:conclusion} concludes the paper and outlines directions for future work.
+Section~\ref{sec:opt} formulates the optimization problem, and Section~\ref{sec:auto} presents the automation framework.
+Section~\ref{sec:results} reports optimization results, CAD automation, and hardware validation.
+Finally, Section~\ref{sec:conclusion} concludes the paper and outlines future work.